 SECURITY

 21.1 Retention Bond.
-Contractor may reduce the amount of Retainage and/or Punch List Withholding required by this Agreement to the extent Contractor has delivered to Owner one or more irrevocable letters of credit or bank guarantees in a form reasonably acceptable to Owner, issued by a financial institution rated at least “A” by Standard & Poor’s Corporation and at least “A2” by Moody’s Investors Service (the “Retention Bond”) in an amount equal to the proposed reduction.
-The Retention Bond may be drawn upon by Owner in U.S. Dollars in the United States of America from time to time for Contractor’s failure to perform any of its material obligations under this Agreement or at any time there is less than fourteen (14) days remaining prior to the expiration of such Retention Bond.
+Contractor may reduce the amount of Retainage and/or Punch List Withholding required by this Agreement to the extent Contractor has delivered to Construction Manager one or more irrevocable letters of credit or bank guarantees in a form reasonably acceptable to Construction Manager, issued by a financial institution rated at least “A” by Standard & Poor’s Corporation and at least “A2” by Moody’s Investors Service (the “Retention Bond”) in an amount equal to the proposed reduction.
+The Retention Bond may be drawn upon by Construction Manager in U.S. Dollars in the United States of America from time to time for Contractor’s failure to perform any of its material obligations under this Agreement or at any time there is less than fourteen (14) days remaining prior to the expiration of such Retention Bond.

 [21.2 Parent Guarantee.
 Contractor shall obtain a guarantee (the “Parent Guarantee”) to guarantee Contractor’s obligations under this Agreement which shall be substantially in the form of Exhibit T hereto. ]